Metrics for Graph Comparison: A Practitioner's Guide: Methods

-\section{Random Graph Models}
+As one might expect, the edit distance is by far the most efficient, as it is simply a difference between and summation over two sparse matrices.
+NetSimile is notably slow in our experiments.
+This is due to inefficient implementation - most of the work of calculating the various metrics used by NetSimile is done by leveraging NetworkX, a common network analysis library in Python.
+Although NetworkX is very simple and clear to work with, it is not designed for maximal efficiency or scalability, as is evidenced by the above experiments.

+We believe it is valuable for the user to get a rough estimate of the efficiency of the easily-available implementations of the distances discussed in this work.
+However, much more efficient implementations are possible for each given distance; these implementations must be carefully designed to be optimal for the particular use-case.
+A thorough empirical comparison of the runtimes of optimized implementations of each of these distances would be very illuminating, but would require considerable care in order to be done equitably, and is well beyond the scope of this work.

+\subsection{Random graph models}

 Random graph models have long been used as a method for understanding topological properties of graph data that occurs in the world.
 The uncorrelated random graph model of Erd\H{o}s and R\'enyi \cite{Erdos1959} is the simplest model, and provides a null model akin to white noise.
-The tractability of this model has led to some beautiful probabilistic analysis \cite{Ballobas2001} but the uniform topology of the model does not accurately model empirical graph data.
-The stochastic blockmodel is an extension of the uncorrelated random graph, but with explicit community structure reflected in the distribution over edges.
+This probabilistic model has been analysed thoroughly \cite{Ballobas2001}.
+Unfortunately, the uniform topology of the model does not accurately model empirical graph data.
+The stochastic blockmodel is an extension of the uncorrelated random graph, but with explicit community structure reflected in the distribution of edge density.

 Models such as preferential attachment \cite{Barabasi1999} and the Watts-Strogatz model \cite{Watts1998} have been designed to mimic properties of observed graphs.
 Very little can be said about these models analytically, and thus much of what is understood about them is computational.
 The two-dimensional square lattice is a quintessential example of a highly structured and regular graph.